Initial, free 25 minute consultation

 Please see www.integrocounselling.co.uk for further terms and conditions.

 I have adapted my therapeutic practice during the Covid-19 pandemic, to offer a meaningful alternative to face to face work.
-Having qualified as a certified practitioner to work online, I now offer video and telephone sessions across the working week.
+Having qualified as a certified practitioner to work online, I offer you video and telephone sessions across the working week, some evenings and Saturday mornings.

 What to expect

-In your first session, we will spend time talking through your intake questionnaire, your contract and online counselling agreement.
-My intention is to explain how I practice, to understand what brings you to therapy and to learn something of your best hopes for the future.
+To begin, we will spend time talking through your intake questionnaire, your contract and counselling agreement.
+I will also invite you to share what brings you to therapy and to learn something of your hopes for the future.

 How counselling works